Bill-the-dev/aa_test_prep/Markdown_Notes_Guide.md

   - Organize your coding notes with a mixture of formatted text and code **_in the same document_**!

   - This guide was written using Visual Studio Code, but there are plenty of other ways to write a Markdown document.
 Check out [dilliger.io](https://dillinger.io/) or [stackedit.io](https://stackedit.io/) for a good online Markdown editor.

+  - A aimilar alternative (with more features and UI) is [Notion](notion.so).
+This is a phenomenal tool that uses markdown in a web and app based notes program.
+(Thanks for the recommendation Steven Wu!)

   - Please note, this was not meant to be a complete guide.
 See [additional](https://www.google.com/search?q=markdown+guide&sxsrf=AOaemvI5q5O4VGw7nnrrLaE8ombY2FFojA%3A1641669210757&ei=WuLZYf7ZLdOpptQPy4iveA&ved=0ahUKEwj-7pSx7qL1AhXTlIkEHUvECw8Q4dUDCA8&uact=5&oq=markdown+guide&gs_lcp=Cgdnd3Mtd2l6EAMyBAgjECcyBQgAEJECMgoILhCABBCHAhAUMgUIABCRAjIFCAAQkQIyBQgAEIAEMgUIABCABDIFCAAQgAQyBQgAEIAEMgUIABCABDoHCAAQRxCwAzoKCAAQgAQQhwIQFDoNCAAQgAQQhwIQsQMQFDoICAAQgAQQsQNKBAhBGABKBAhGGABQ8A1Y5iBgvyFoAXACeACAAUWIAasEkgEBOZgBAKABAcgBCMABAQ&sclient=gws-wiz) for more reputable information.